IDC Names Securiti a Worldwide Leader in Data Privacy

 3. Pretexting Provisions: Prohibits the acquisition of personal financial information under false pretenses.

 General Data Protection Regulation (GDPR) is a comprehensive data protection regulation in the European Union, focusing on the rights and protection of personal data for EU residents.
-Gramm-Leach-Bliley Act (GLBA) is a U.S. law specifically targeting the privacy of consumers' financial information held by financial institutions.
+The Gramm-Leach-Bliley Act (GLBA) is a U.S. law specifically targeting the privacy of consumers' financial information held by financial institutions.

 The GLBA is also known as the Gramm-Leach-Bliley Financial Services Modernization Act.